Tayum: American invasion era

 In 1904, Tayum reverted to a barrio of Bangued, due to the deterioration of peace and order at the time.
 Tayum's existence as a barrio came to an end on December 31, 1907, when Don Pio Balmaceda y Belmonte was appointed Teniente del barrio.
 Balmaceda organized his men to effectively curb lawlessness, restoring peace to the town.
 It regained its town status, with Don Manuel Brillantes as its first president.

 World War II

-At about 3:00 am, in the early dawn of Sunday, 8 October 1944, 500 bolo men from the resistance entered Tayum and set several homes includng the Tayum Municipal Building on fire.
+At about 3:00 am, in the early dawn of Sunday, 8 October 1944, 500 bolo men from the resistance entered Tayum and set several homes including the Tayum Municipal Building on fire.
 Torches were applied to all the houses on Santa Clara Street's southern side.
 They left the town at 5:45 am, leaving behind 24 houses and 1 granary in flames, as well as killing Mayor Severo Brillantes, two mayors, two ex-soldiers, two leaders of the neighborhood association Ho-Ko and four other law abiding citizens.